Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: Experiments

 We evaluate the performance of HarmonicEval on MMHE and compare it with conventional metrics.
 We also examine how existing metrics prioritize or deprioritize specific criteria in each task.

 \paragraph{Settings.} To assess the performance of each metric, we use accuracy (\%) for the overall evaluation and the Kendall's tau correlation coefficient $\tau$ for criterion-wise evaluations.

-We implement eight baselines, including four n-gram-based metrics~\cite{Papineni2002bleu, Lin2004rouge, Vedantam2015cider, Banerjee2005METEOR} and four neural network-based metrics~\cite{Tianyi2020bertscore, NEURIPS2021_e4d2b6e6, Hessel2021ClipS, lee-etal-2024-fleur}, as listed in two groups in Table~\ref{tab:sota}.
-Among them, FLEUR~\cite{lee-etal-2024-fleur} is a state-of-the-art VLM-based metric.
-Note that all baseline metrics don't support criterion-wise scoring and produce only overall scores.
-The details of baselines are in Appendix~\ref{sec:baselines}.
+We implement nine baselines, including four n-gram-based metrics~\cite{Papineni2002bleu, Lin2004rouge, Vedantam2015cider, Banerjee2005METEOR} and five neural network-based metrics~\cite{Tianyi2020bertscore, NEURIPS2021_e4d2b6e6, Hessel2021ClipS, Tong_He_Shao_Yeung_2025, lee-etal-2024-fleur}, grouped in Table~\ref{tab:sota}.
+Among them, FLEUR~\cite{lee-etal-2024-fleur} is a state-of-the-art VLM-based metric\footnote{Note that all baseline metrics don't support criterion-wise scoring and produce only overall scores.}.
 HarmonicEval utilizes GPT-4o as its backbone.
 For a fair comparison with FLEUR, we also implement GPT-FLEUR, which substitutes GPT-4o for the original LLaVA-1.5-13B.

 \paragraph{Main results.} Table~\ref{tab:sota} compares HarmonicEval with conventional metrics in terms of overall performance on MMHE.
 HarmonicEval achieves the highest accuracy in REG (66.6), VQA (76.4), IC (77.0), and attains the top average score of 73.4 across tasks.
 While GPT-FLEUR obtains the highest score on VDU (76.5), it performs less effectively on REG.
 These results underscore the strong multi-task capability of HarmonicEval.